Suvarnabhumi: Location

 The location of Suvarṇabhūmi has been the subject of much debate, both in scholarly and nationalistic agendas.
 It remains one of the most mystified and contentious toponyms in Asia.
 Scholars have identified two regions as possible locations for the ancient Suvarṇabhūmi: Insular Southeast Asia and Southern India.
 In a study of the various literary sources for the location of Suvarṇabhūmi, Saw Mra Aung concluded that it was impossible to draw a decisive conclusion on this and that only thorough scientific research would reveal which of several versions of Suvarṇabhūmi was the original.

 Some have speculated that this country refers to the Kingdom of Funan.
 The main port of Funan was Cattigara Sinarum statio (Kattigara the port of the Sinae).

 Due to many factors, including the lack of historical evidence, and the absence of scholarly consensus, various cultures in Southeast Asia identify Suvarṇabhūmi as an ancient kingdom there, and claim ethnic and political descendancy as its successor state.
 As no such claim or legend existed before the translation and publication of the Edicts, scholars see these claims as based on nationalism or attempts to claim the title of the first Buddhists in Southeast Asia.

+Chingduang Yurayong and colleagues read the sources as describing more than one such land.
+In their reading the Sanskrit texts use Suvarṇadvīpa for the mainland and the islands together and Suvarṇabhūmi for the mainland alone.
+Chinese usage separates the two in the same way, with Jīndì or Jīndìguó for a mainland Golden Land and Yijing’s Jīnzhōu, Golden Island, for Śrī Vijaya on Sumatra.
+Following Étienne Lamotte, they take the notices together as describing a broad region of several Golden Lands rather than a single polity.